 A. The Other Six Days

 The most significant development in our social justice ministry was the creation of an ongoing ministry called “The Other Six Days” in the 2004-2005 Academic Year.
 The aim of this program is to connect particular Sunday worship with opportunities for education and service.
-Monthly themes for 2010-2011 included LGBT inclusion, the gender gap, disaster relief and response, water rights, indigenous rights, and social activism training.
-In each month there was a dedicated worship service, a discussion or educational event, and a service opportunity.
+Monthly themes for 2011-2012 included LGBT inclusion, homelessness, animal rights, and environmental stewardship.
+For each topic there was a dedicated worship service, a discussion or educational event, and a service opportunity.
 The educational opportunities included discussions, film screenings, and presentations.
 Service projects (see below) included fundraising, letter writing, and other hands-on activities.

 Since spring 2004, we have had a social justice coordinator.
 Originally an intern for one semester from the Washington Center, this position has been staffed by a student peer minister since the fall of 2004.
 The Social Justice Coordinator organizes meetings of the social justice committee and plans the events for our “The Other Six Days” program.
-Our social justice coordinators for 2010-2011 were Elise Alexander (’12), Ethan Goss (’13), and Caroline Marsh (’14).
+Our social justice coordinators for 2011-2012 were Ethan Goss (’13), Caroline Marsh (’14), and Andreas Wiede (’15).

 C. Social Justice Committee

 Students met weekly to discuss issues of social justice and our community response thereto.
 Average attendance: 8.

 - In November 2011, students participated in a gleaning project with the youth from Metropolitan Memorial UMC.
 (4)